Guiding Values and Principles

 At Caritas Cyprus, we work without prejudice, we don’t preach, and we pride ourselves on celebrating diversity.
 We believe our Christian values are best shown through working for justice and an end to poverty in Cyprus.

-COOPERATION AND SUBSIDIARITY: We are committed to authentic cooperation and partnership, characterized by honest feedback, join planning, accompaniment, transparency, and accountability with a genuine openness and sensitivity to the other’s needs, feelings, expertise, experience, and wisdom.
+COOPERATION AND SUBSIDIARITY: We are committed to authentic cooperation and partnership, characterized by honest feedback, joint planning, accompaniment, transparency, and accountability with a genuine openness and sensitivity to the other’s needs, feelings, expertise, experience, and wisdom.
 It is based on mutual respect, trust, and goodwill.
 We believe that a higher level of government or organization should not perform any function or duty that can be handled more effectively at a lower level by people who are closer to the problem and have a better understanding of the issue.

 PEACE AND RECONCILIATION: We believe that cultivating a culture and space for peace and reconciliation is crucial to ending violence, relieving the suffering of those affected by conflict, and addressing the causes.
 In all that we do, we reflect on how we can reinforce this commitment through education, awareness raising, advocacy, dialogue, and conflict-resolution.